 A painless noninvasive bone density test is used to determine whether your child has normal bone density, low bone density or osteoporosis.
 If your child has weak or thin bones, medication may be necessary.
 Preventive measures include getting enough calcium, vitamin D and exercise.

 To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about low bone density, contact our Family Resource Center.
+For additional resources about low bone density, contact our Center for Families Resource Library.